-Aussies love storing cash in offset accounts, and it’s not just me saying that.
-Nearly $240 billion was kept in offset accounts across the nation as of June 2023, Australian Prudential Regulation Authority (APRA) data shows.
-But could a homeowner’s spare cash be better spent paying down a home loan’s balance, rather than being held in an offset account?
+Aussies love storing cash in offset accounts, and it's not just me saying that.
+A record $300 billion was kept in offset accounts across the nation as of December 2024, Australian Prudential Regulation Authority (APRA) data shows.
+But could a homeowner's spare cash be better spent paying down a home loan's balance, rather than being held in an offset account?

 There are arguments for and against paying off a home loan when you have the means to, with the major ones being:

-• Against: Having an open loan facility and an offset account reduces interest payable while providing access to funds and can see some property investors retaining tax benefits
+Against: Having an open loan facility and using an offset account reduces interest payable while providing access to funds and can see some property investors retaining tax benefits

 All the money stored in an offset account is 'offset' against the principal of a person's home loan.
 Meaning, they don't pay interest on that portion of the loan.

-Still, many property owners probably wonder whether they’d be better off using the money in their offset account to pay down the balance of their home loan.
-Perhaps particularly if their offset account’s balance would cover most, if not all, of their debt.
+Still, many property owners may wonder if they'd be better off using the money in their offset account to pay down the balance of their home loan.
+Perhaps particularly if their offset account's balance would cover most, if not all, of their debt.

 So, would a cashed-up borrower be better off making extra repayments on their home loan?
 And what would happen if the money in their offset account surpassed the balance of their home loan?
 Let's dive in.